bhagatd800/Bookaholic-CURD/myapp/Readme.md

 it deletes the student with perticular student id

-if i created a simple interface to make the interaction easire.
+ i created a simple interface with html and angular to make the interaction easire.